-- Destination for SNMP traps: IP address of the trap receiver, which is the IP of the PRTG probe system (server with either a local or remote probe running on it) to which you add the SNMP Trap Receiver Sensor.
+- The destination for SNMP traps is the IP address of the trap receiver, which is the IP address of the probe system to which you add the SNMP Trap Receiver sensor.

 Which SNMP Version Should I Choose?

-- If your network is publicly accessible, you may want to use SNMP v3, which has encryption and secure access.
-However security and encryption adds overhead, which results in less performance.
+- If your network is publicly accessible, you might want to use SNMP v3, which has encryption and secure access.
+However, this also adds overhead, which results in less performance.

-- If your network is isolated or well protected behind firewalls, the lower security of SNMP v1 or SNMP v2c may be sufficient.
+- If your network is isolated or well-protected behind firewalls, the lower security level of SNMP v1 or SNMP v2c might be sufficient.

-- From the PRTG perspective, if you have a lot of devices to monitor, the SNMP v2c is preferable.
-It will allow you to monitor more devices on a shorter monitoring interval and supports 64-bit counters.
+- If you have a lot of devices to monitor, SNMP v2c is preferable since it has a shorter scanning interval and supports 64-bit counters.

-The most important thing is to set the same SNMP version in the PRTG settings (for example, on Root level) as you have configured in your target device.
-If you select an SNMP version that is not supported by the server or device you want to monitor, you receive an error message.
-Unfortunately, in most cases, these error messages do not explicitly point to the possibility that you use the incorrect SNMP version.
-These messages provide minimum information only, such as cannot connect or similar.
-Similar errors occur when community strings, usernames, or passwords do not match.
+Make sure to set the same SNMP version in the PRTG settings (for example, in the root group settings) as in the target device.
+If you select an SNMP version that is not supported by the server or target device, you receive an error message.
+These error messages often do not explicitly say that you are using the wrong SNMP version and only provide minimum information, such as cannot connect.
+Similar errors occur when community strings, user names, or passwords do not match.

-For basic requirements for SNMP monitoring, see this Knowledge Base article: My SNMP sensors don't work.
+For more information about basic requirements for SNMP monitoring, see this Knowledge Base article: My SNMP sensors don’t work.
 What can I do?

-You can monitor Windows systems via Windows Management Instrumentation (WMI) and Windows Performance Counters.
-WMI is the Microsoft base technology for monitoring and managing Windows based systems.
-PRTG uses this technology to access data of various Windows configuration parameters and status values.
-However, sensors using the WMI protocol generally have a high impact on system performance.
-In addition to strict WMI sensors, there are sensors that can use Performance Counters to monitor Windows systems.
+You can monitor Windows systems via Windows Management Instrumentation (WMI) and Windows performance counters.
+WMI is the Microsoft base technology for monitoring and managing Windows-based systems.
+PRTG uses it to access data of various Windows configuration parameters and status values.
+Note that sensors that use the WMI protocol generally have a high impact on system performance.
+In addition to strict WMI sensors, there are sensors that can use performance counters to monitor Windows systems.

-To monitor via WMI and Performance Counters it is usually sufficient to provide Credentials for Windows Systems in PRTG.
-However, monitoring via WMI is not always trivial and often causes issues.
+To monitor via WMI and performance counters, it is usually sufficient to provide credentials for Windows systems in PRTG.
+However, monitoring via WMI is not always trivial and can cause issues.

-See this article in our Knowledge Base if you run into issues: My WMI sensors don't work.
+If you run into issues with WMI, see the Knowledge Base: My WMI sensors don't work.
 What can I do?

 It is also possible to use Simple Network Management Protocol (SNMP) for Windows devices.
 The same information is often available using any of these protocols.
-From a performance perspective, the preference would be SNMP, and then WMI or Performance Counters.
+Regarding performance, the preference is SNMP, then WMI or performance counters.

-Using flow protocols, you can monitor the bandwidth usage of all packets going through a device.
-In PRTG, you can view Toplists for all xFlow (NetFlow, IPFIX, sFlow, jFlow) sensors.
+Using Flow (NetFlow, jFlow, sFlow, IPFIX) protocols, you can monitor the bandwidth usage of all packets going through a device.
+In PRTG, you can view Toplists for all xFlow sensors.